Current source: Op-amp current sources

 The simple transistor current source from Figure 4 can be improved by inserting the base-emitter junction of the transistor in the feedback loop of an op-amp (Figure 7).
 Now the op-amp increases its output voltage to compensate for the V_{BE} drop.
 The circuit is actually a buffered non-inverting amplifier driven by a constant input voltage.
 It keeps up this constant voltage across the constant sense resistor.
 As a result, the current flowing through the load is constant as well; it is exactly the Zener voltage divided by the sense resistor.
 The load can be connected either in the emitter (Figure 7) or in the collector (Figure 4) but in both the cases it is floating as in all the circuits above.
 The transistor is not needed if the required current doesn't exceed the sourcing ability of the op-amp.
 The article on current mirror discusses another example of these so-called gain-boosted current mirrors.

 Voltage regulator current sources

 The general negative feedback arrangement can be implemented by an IC voltage regulator (LM317 voltage regulator on Figure 8).
 As with the bare emitter follower and the precise op-amp follower above, it keeps up a constant voltage drop (1.25 V) across a constant resistor (1.25 Ω); so, a constant current (1 A) flows through the resistor and the load.
 The LED is on when the voltage across the load exceeds 1.8 V (the indicator circuit introduces some error).
 The grounded load is an important advantage of this solution.

 Curpistor tubes

-Nitrogen-filled glass tubes with two electrodes and a calibrated Becquerel (fissions per second) amount of 226Ra offer a constant number of charge carriers per second for conduction, which determines the maximum current the tube can pass over a voltage range from 25 to 500 V.
+Nitrogen-filled glass tubes with two electrodes and a calibrated Becquerel (decays per second) amount of 226Ra offer a constant number of charge carriers per second for conduction, which determines the maximum current the tube can pass over a voltage range from 25 to 500 V.